ECronin1973/programming-for-data-analytics/project/README.md

 - **MAR (Missing at Random):** missingness depends on observed variables, such as survey responses skipped by certain groups.
 - **MNAR (Missing Not at Random):** missingness is tied to the unobserved value itself, e.g., exam scores missing because students did not attend.

-Published strategies emphasise that deletion, naive imputation, and advanced methods all carry trade‑offs.
-Transparent documentation of these trade‑offs is essential for reproducibility.
+Published strategies indicate that deletion, naive imputation, and advanced methods each involve trade-offs.
+Transparent documentation of these trade-offs is essential for reproducibility.

 ### Weather Data
 - **Observed issues:** Random gaps in visibility and precipitation readings, malformed datetime entries, and numeric values stored as strings.
 - **Classification:** Mostly **MCAR**, caused by technical recording errors or sensor dropouts.
-- **Implication:** These gaps could be treated as noise, but excluding them would slightly reduce sample size.
+- **Implication:** These gaps may be considered noise; however, excluding them would result in a slight reduction in sample size.
 - **Diagnostic insight:** Highlighted the need for safe numeric coercion and robust datetime parsing in later cleaning.

 ### Flight Arrivals